rancher/docs/content/rancher/v2.5/en/installation/resources/update-ca-cert/_index.md

 # 5. Select Force Update of fleet clusters to connect fleet-agent to Rancher

-Select 'Force Update' for the clusters within the Continuous Delivery view of the Rancher Explorer UI to allow the fleet-agent in downstream clusters to successfully connect to Rancher.
+Select 'Force Update' for the clusters within the [Continuous Delivery]({{<baseurl>}}/rancher/v2.5/en/deploy-across-clusters/fleet/#accessing-fleet-in-the-rancher-ui) view under Cluster Explorer in the Rancher UI to allow the fleet-agent in downstream clusters to successfully connect to Rancher.

 ### Why is this step required?